Products of Greece

 Spices

-Greece is also famous for the many spices used in the food: sesame (white sesame also), the cumin, the machlepi, and the valuable red saffron.
+Greece is also famous for the many spices used in the food: sesame (white sesame too), cumin, mahleb, and the valuable Krokos Kozanis (red saffron).

 Nuts

-Greece also produces a large variety of nuts: almonds, pistachios, dry grapes, sunflower seeds, melon seeds, hazelnut, peanuts and more.
+Greece also produces a large variety of nuts: almonds, pistachios, raisins, sunflower seeds, melon seeds, hazelnuts, peanuts and more.

-The most famous place for pistachios is Aegina.
+The most famous area of Greece cultivating the distinctive pistachio is Aegina.

 Sweets

-Greece has a large variety of sweets and most of them are the heritage of the Ottoman’s occupation.
-They are very sugary.
+Greece has a large variety of sweets and most of them are the heritage of the Ottoman occupation.
+Many appertain to the siropiasta category, meaning that they have a thich sweet syrup poured all over them.

-Some of them are the "Galaktobouriko" (thin paste, cream, cinnamon, and syrup), the "Kataifi" (honey, nuts, thin crystallized layers of honey), the "Halva" (ground sesame seeds with flavors of honey, vanilla, chocolate), and the "Pasteli" (a bar made of grilled sesame and honey).
+Two traditional Greek desserts that are also full of salutary ingredients are the halva (ground sesame seeds with flavors of honey, vanilla, chocolate) and the pasteli (a bar made of grilled sesame or nuts and honey).

 Manufactured products